Cybersecurity Strategy Online Certificate

 This course provides a broad understanding of basic cloud development models, including private, public, hybrid, and community, and the various service platforms (e.g., SaaS, PaaS, IaaS).
 Security topics include traffic hijacking, data isolation/storage segregation, identity management, virtualization security, continuity, data recovery, logging, notification, and auditing.
 The course addresses governance control and responsibility for cloud security and current best practices utilized by private industry and governments.

 - You will understand the basic cloud service platforms (e.g., SaaS, PaaS, IaaS) and security topics and terms pertaining to cloud security.

 - You will be able to identify applicable service provider standards and cloud adoption models and understand the current best practices utilized by private industry and governments for cloud security.

 - You will understand which policy and contract measures to consider in a cloud adoption strategy.

-All sales are final; no refunds.
+You must be 18 years old to participate in the Cybersecurity Strategy courses.
+All sales are final; we are not able to offer refunds.
 Registrations may not be transferred to another person or to another course, workshop, or program.

 Online registration is required to participate in a course.
 Tuition for each certificate course is $300 to be paid by debit or credit card.
 Registrations will be processed upon receipt of payment.
 Payment is due in full in order to enroll.